crest-lab/crest-docs/page/examples/composite.md

 ### Example

-The following runs the iMTD-GC conformer search of *n*-pentane at GFN-FF and re-ranks the ensemble with GFN2-xTB single-points:
+The following runs the iMTD-GC conformer search of alanineglycine at GFN-FF and re-ranks the ensemble with GFN2-xTB single-points:
 {: .text-justify }